Boen97/BackStore/notes/java/Java-The-Complete-Reference-12/Chapter-4-Operators.md

 11111100 -4

 > **if you shift -1 right, the result always remains -1, since sign extension keeps bringing in more ones in the hight-order bits**

+### The Unsigned Right Shift.

+> if you are shifing something that does not represent a numberic value
+> you may not want sign extension to take place.
+> **This situation is common when you are working with pixel-based values and graphics.**
+> In these cases, you will generally want to shift a zero into the high-order bit no matter what its initial value was.

+> **unsigned shift >>>**
+: which always shifts zeros into the high-order bit.

+- int a = -1; // 11111111_11111111_11111111_11111111
+- >>> 24
+- 00000000_00000000_00000000_11111111 // 255

+> **>>> operator only meaningful for 32-and 64-bit values**
+- smaller values are automatically promoted to int in expressions.
+- **sign extension that could happend when a byte was promoted to int before unsigned shift right.**